microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 # Groups and Subgroups

 Using Groups and Subgroups, developers gain extra control on how they organize text and images in their AppNotifications as shown in the bottom part of the AppNotification in the image below where the text is split into two columns, one of which is right aligned and some of the text is bolded.

 ![AppNotification Group and Subgroup Example](toast-content-columns.png)

-The kind of fancy formating shown in the above image can be achieved with the following xml but it cannot be acheived using the AppNotificationBuilder at the moment.
+The kind of fancy formatting shown in the above image can be achieved with the following xml, but it cannot be achieved using the AppNotificationBuilder at the moment.

 ```xml
 <toast>